 - Extra socks

 - Blister Prevention kit.
 We’ll supply what we can but suggest some glide stick, moleskin, tape, or whatever works for you.

 - Extra / backup everything (socks, liners, gloves…)

-- Food and Beverage: We will be providing the following - Hot water, hot coffee, hot tang / gatorade, soup, chips, chocolates, and other typical aid station food.
-We’ll serve a mix of bagels Saturday AM, a basic lunch (sandwiches) Saturday and Sunday, soups for dinner, pancakes and bacon for Sunday breakfast, and keep the meal plan rolling as long as needed.
+We will be providing the following - Hot water, hot coffee, hot tang / gatorade, soup, chips, chocolates, and other typical aid station food.
+We’ll serve a mix of bagels Friday AM, a basic lunch (sandwiches) Friday and Saturday, soups for dinner, pancakes and bacon for Saturday breakfast, and keep the meal plan rolling as long as needed.

-- Flexibility: Since this is the first time running the event, we might make on-the-fly modifications to the event if we feel it can make the event better.
+As with life, things don't always go as planned.
+We might make on-the-fly modifications to the event if we feel it can make the event better or safer.
 This might include a course change or delayed lap start time.
 We don’t plan on this happening but understand there could be some slight changes day of the event.